OwenMelbz/babel-plugin-tailwind-rn/readme.md

 - `babel.config.js` add the plugin `tailwind-rn` e.g. `plugins: ['tailwind-rn']`

-- Import to your App.js `import 'babel-plugin-tailwind-rn/dist/useTailwind'` (hoping to automate this later)

 # Usage

 We need to boot up the tailwind hook (until I figure out how to automate).